haubie/req_ga/README.md

 ### Status
 This is an *early draft* and currently under development.

-It current supports hte following GA4 API endpoints:
+It current supports the following GA4 API endpoints:

 | :ga API method            | API       | Endpoint                  | Req HTTP method supported |
 | ------------------------- | --------- | ------------------------- | ------------------------- |